-You can download the nomination form and guidance notes at this link:
+You can download the nomination form and guidance notes at the following link:

-You should read the guidance notes carefully and complete the form as fully as possible, giving as much information on the nominee’s work and achievements as you can.
+You should read the guidance notes carefully and fill in the form as fully as possible.
+Give as much information on the nominee’s work and achievements as you can.